Rabhimself/Data-Rep-API-Project/README.md

  - temp
  - road

-Note: These parameters will only work with URLs that return individual station objects.

 For example:
   - www.irelandweathernow.ie/station/NRA2284?m=wind

       Returns station NRA2284's last wind measurements.

   - www.irelandweathernow.ie/station/loc:53.277628+-9.009711?m=temp&road

       Returns the temperature and road conditions for the station nearest the coords: 53.277628,-9.009711.